(888) 595-9101 Call Now For Pricing and Availability

 • Describes specific tasks that patients regularly need assistance with, pinpointing personnel who will render the services - whether they are staff members and in some cases family members.

 • 24-hour documentation of the support that caregivers deliver.
 For instance, it can be medical records that serve to continue or trigger benefits from third parties.
 Without these records, it would not be possible to prove that the exact services were provided.
+Thorough documentation is important not only for tracking daily care but also for financial and legal purposes with third-party providers.

 x